-Overnight or long shifts, lack of sleep and the on-the-go, stressful nature of EMS challenges providers’ bodies, putting them more at risk for a range of dangerous illnesses.
+The stressful nature of EMS can challenge providers’ bodies, putting them more at risk for a range of dangerous illnesses.
 Supporting members’ mental and physical wellbeing promotes career longevity while decreasing the risk of work-related injury.

 MEET THE SPEAKERS